chrisgid/DuellingSnakes/README.md

-# DuellingSnakes
+# Snake Versus Snake

-My two player version of the classic game Snake.
+A two player version of the classic game Snake.
 Work in progress made with MonoGame